 Get a copy of my free 12 page guide "How To Totally Win At Your Engagement Session."
 No email necessary!

-I'm Mylah, a luxury wedding photographer based in Austin, Texas, capturing timeless and tangible memories that celebrate marriage.
+I'm Mylah, a wedding photographer based in Austin, Texas, capturing timeless and intentional memories that celebrate marriage.

 One of my main goals as a wedding photographer is to help my couples have the best day possible!
 While this takes many different forms, one of those ways is to help them create a timeline for their wedding day that ensures they get all the photos they’re hoping for AND making sure they get to their party on time!
 They’ve never planned a wedding before, so it’s my job to help guide them through the possibilities of the day to make sure they get the most out of their once in a lifetime celebration.
 The biggest factor when creating the timeline is if the couple would like to include a first look.